La Veu de Catalunya: Influence

 La Veu had a remarkably great social and political influence in the journalism of the first third of the 20th century.
 It was a modern newspaper, divided into sections, which promoted the professionalization of journalism.
 It had a wide network of collaborators and correspondents around the world.
 Its journalists created the first ethical manuals and established precise internal instructions for the writing of articles, the contrast of sources and the design of pages.

-Its writers include politicians, writers and journalists such as Enric Prat de la Riba, Francesc Cambó, Raimon Casellas, Josep Maria de Sagarra, Joan Maragall, Joaquim Folch i Torres, Ildefons Sunyol i Casanovas, Prudenci Bertrana, Josep Maria Junoy, Eugeni d'Ors (with the pseudonym "Xènius"), Josep Pla, Josep Lleonart i Maragall, Jaume Bofill i Mates ("Puck", "Guerau de Liost", "One"), Josep Carner ("Bellafila", "Caliban", "Two"), Manuel Brunet, Carles Sentís, Irene Polo, Ignasi Agustí, Ferran Agulló ("Pol") and Manuel de Montoliu.
+Its writers include politicians, writers and journalists such as Enric Prat de la Riba, Francesc Cambó, Raimon Casellas, Josep Maria de Sagarra, Joan Maragall, Joaquim Folch i Torres, Ildefons Sunyol i Casanovas, Prudenci Bertrana, Josep Maria Junoy, Eugenio d'Ors (with the pseudonym "Xènius"), Josep Pla, Josep Lleonart i Maragall, Jaume Bofill i Mates ("Puck", "Guerau de Liost", "One"), Josep Carner ("Bellafila", "Caliban", "Two"), Manuel Brunet, Carles Sentís, Irene Polo, Ignasi Agustí, Ferran Agulló ("Pol") and Manuel de Montoliu.

 It is worth highlighting the importance of its literary and thought pages, such as the daily collaboration of Xènius with his "Glosari", between 1906 and 1921, the verses of Josep Carner "Rimes de l'hora", the narrative of Narcís Oller, the translations of Sagarra, the articles of Josep Pla, Gaziel, Maragall, etc.

 In 1909, Raimon Casellas and Joaquim Folch i Torres created the Pàgina Artística (Artistic Page) for their art reviews.
 When Casellas committed suicide in 1910, Folch moved to the head of the art section of La Veu and used to sign with the pseudonym "Flama".
-From this platform, he was one of the first to use the term "Noucentisme", coined by Eugeni d'Ors, a participant in the very definition of the cultural movement of renewal that still did not respond to a specific definition.
+From this platform, he was one of the first to use the term "Noucentisme", coined by Eugenio d'Ors, a participant in the very definition of the cultural movement of renewal that still did not respond to a specific definition.

 Between 1929 and 1930, Llucieta Canyà was the head of the daily section Món feminí (Feminine World), essential to understand the Spanish conservative feminist movement before the Civil War.

 Manuel Brunet was in charge of the cultural section.
 In this section appeared the first 28 chants of Dante's Divine Comedy, translated into Catalanby Josep Maria de Sagarra, with 27 corresponding comments, but the Civil War truncated this enterprise.

 In addition to Prat de la Riba, Josep Morató i Grau, Joaquim Pellicena i Camacho and Ramon d'Abadal i de Vinyals were also directors of the newspaper.